Rustan-ISAKOV/Temelsu-WMIP-DBF-menu/README.md

-# Temelsu.in.kg -
+# Temelsu.in.kg - Management Information System of :
 Water Management Improvement Project (WMIP)
 DataBase of Sub-Projects

-Management Information System of Project Information Database:
 -
 -
 -